Magic Mind: From under $1M to over $50M run-rate in 5 years

 A full software platform built by five developers — scraping fresh creators from YouTube, TikTok, podcasts, and Instagram daily.
 This engine became Closey's foundation.

 Personalized emails at scale.
-SDRs trained on battle-tested SOPs, hitting weekly quotas - or they didn't last.
+SDRs trained on battle-tested SOPs, hitting weekly quotas — or they did not last.

 $30K quotes closed at under $500.
 Thousands of times.
-Every closer trained with a rolodex of techniques built from 40,000 deals.
+Every closer trained with a set of techniques built from 23,468 collaborations.

 A personalized brief for every creator.
 An onboarding call with every one.
 A custom script for every single piece of content.